|

 Pioneer Team

-- Given an assembled and mostly configured Sunfounder PiCar-X AI Car Kit, achieve a remote desktop solution for working with the robot on a local wifi network.
+- Given an assembled and mostly configured Sunfounder PiCar-X AI Car Kit, the prior Pioneer Team achieved a remote desktop solution for working with the robot on a local wifi network.
+If this can be improved/streamlined, add necessary instructions for this to the shared Google doc.

 - Provide a calibration process for (1) finding true zeros for motors to steer straight, look to the horizon, and look forward, as well as (2) find the rotational tilt of the head with respect to the horizon.
+(The previous Pioneer Team developed a technique for steering calibration and started an optimal flow process for further calibration.)

 - Create a simple HTML page documenting this calibration process such that other teams (present and future) can benefit from it.
 Create a subdirectory with supporting files and link to it via a relative HTML link.
 Do NOT make an over-fancy webpage (e.g. with .php files, WordPress dependencies, etc.).